Fareesahmed/cms-blog-php-mysql/README.md

+Create a Simple CMS Blog Site with Straightforward Implementation Using PHP & MySQL Including an Admin Login

-Please use "admin" for the username and "pass" for the password
+Please use "admin" as the username and "pass" as the password.